 States are also constantly amending existing laws, requiring attention to frequently changing regulatory requirements.
 For example, the California Consumer Privacy Act of 2018 (CCPA) imposes obligations on covered businesses.
 These obligations include, without limitation, providing specific disclosures in privacy notices and affording California residents certain rights related to their personal data.
-The CCPA allows for statutory fines for noncompliance (up to \$7,500 per violation) and a private right of action for certain data breaches.
+The CCPA allows for civil penalties for noncompliance (up to \$7,500 per violation) and a private right of action for certain data breaches.
 Although the CCPA exempts some data processed in the context of clinical trials, the CCPA may increase compliance costs and potential liability with respect to other personal data we may maintain about California residents.
-In addition, it is anticipated that the California Privacy Rights Act of 2020 (CPRA), effective January 1, 2023, will expand the CCPA.
-The CPRA establishes a new California Privacy Protection Agency to implement and enforce the CPRA, which could increase the risk of enforcement.
-At this time, we do not believe we are subject to the CCPA, but should we expand our operations in California, the CCPA (and later, the CPRA) will impose new and burdensome privacy compliance obligations on our business and will raise new risks for potential fines and class actions.
-Other states have enacted data privacy laws.
-For example, Virginia passed its Consumer Data Protection Act, Colorado passed the Colorado Privacy Act, Utah passed the Utah Consumer Privacy Act, and Connecticut passed the Connecticut Data Privacy Act, all of which differ from the CPRA and become effective in 2023.
+In addition, the California Privacy Rights Act of 2020 (CPRA), effective January 1, 2023, expands the CCPA, including by establishing a new California Privacy Protection Agency to implement and enforce the CPRA.
+At this time, we do not believe we are subject to the CCPA, as amended, but should we expand our operations in California, the CCPA will impose new and burdensome privacy compliance obligations on our business and will raise new risks for potential fines and class actions.
+Other states have also enacted data privacy laws, including Virginia, Colorado, Utah, and Connecticut, all of which differ from the CPRA and become effective in 2023.
+While these states, like the CCPA, also exempt some data processed in the context of clinical trials, these developments further complicate compliance efforts, and increase legal risk and compliance costs for us and the third parties upon whom we rely.

 Outside the United States, an increasing number of laws, regulations, and industry standards apply to data privacy and security.
 For example, the European Union's General Data Protection Regulation (EU GDPR) and the United Kingdom's GDPR (UK GDPR) impose strict requirements for processing the personal data of individuals located, respectively, within the European Economic Area (EEA) and the United Kingdom (UK).
-For example, under the EU GDPR, government regulators may impose temporary or definitive bans on data processing, as well as fines up to 20 million euros or 4% of the annual global revenue, whichever is greater.
-Further, individuals may initiate litigation related to our processing of their personal data.
+For example, under the EU GDPR, companies may face temporary or definitive bans on data processing and other corrective actions; fines up to 20 million Euros or 4% of the annual global revenue, whichever is greater; or private litigation related to processing of personal data brought by classes of data subjects or consumer protection organizations authorized at law to represent their interests.
+The UK GDPR is independent from, but at present materially aligned with, the EU GDPR, which together with the UK Data Protection Act of 2018, covers the processing of personal information of individuals in the UK.
+Non-compliance with the UK GDPR may result in substantially similar adverse consequence to those in relation to the EU GDPR, including monetary penalties of up to £17.5 million or 4% of worldwide revenue, whichever is higher.